By Nancy Armitage

 D. Mary Alice died 1912 DP.
 San Francisco, Calif.

-In the 1900’s, Henry E. Huntington moved to Southern California to run his company, Pacific Electric Railway Co.
+In the early 1900’s, Henry E. Huntington moved to Southern California to run his company, Pacific Electric Railway Co.
 (P.E.
 Co.) in Los Angeles.
-He lived partly in San Francisco & partly at the Van Nuys hotel in Downtown Los Angeles & partly at the Metropolitan Club in NYC (settling his uncle’s Collis P. Huntington estate).
-On January 2, 1903, HEH bought 501 acres called the “San Marino Ranch”.
+He lived partly in San Francisco & partly at the Van Nuys hotel in Downtown Los Angeles & partly at the Metropolitan Club in NYC.
+HEH was still settling his uncle’s Collis P. Huntington estate.
+Then, on January 2, 1903, HEH bought 501 acres called the “San Marino Ranch”.
+He lived at Van Nuys Hotel and Jonathan Club before his Mansion was built on SMR.

 Henry E. Huntington’s son, Howard E. Huntington, graduated from Yale University.
 Howard moved to Southern California with his father to work at Pacific Electric (P.E.)
 Railway Co. in Downtown Los Angeles.
 Howard Huntington was a railroad Manager.
 MaryAlice Huntington (HEH’s 1st wife) & their daughters did visit Southern California in 1905, but Mary Alice & his daughters refused to ever move down to Los Angeles area from San Francisco.
-HEH & Howard actually lived at the Jonathan Club in Downtown Los Angeles.
+HEH & Howard actually l lived at the Jonathan Club in Downtown Los Angeles; in two large suite on the top floor of Huntington Building.
 The Jonathan Club in early 1900 was located in the “Huntington Building” of the Pacific Electric Railway Co. on the top level.
 In 1906, Henry Edwards Huntington divorced Mary Alice Huntington.

-4 Children: H. E. Huntington & MaryAlice Huntington (HEH’s 1st wife):
+4 Children: Henry E. Huntington & MaryAlice Huntington (HEH’s 1st wife):

 1) Howard Edwards Huntington (Yale University)